zephyrproject-rtos/zephyr/doc/develop/modules.rst

 In both Kconfig and CMake, the variable ``ZEPHYR_<MODULE_NAME>_MODULE_DIR`` contains the absolute path to the module.

+Additionally, ``ZEPHYR_<MODULE_NAME>_MODULE`` and ``ZEPHYR_<MODULE_NAME>_MODULE_BLOBS``
+(in case the module declares blobs) symbols are automatically generated for available modules.
+These can be used e.g. to declare dependencies from other Kconfig symbols which depend on the module or blobs from the module.
+To satisfy compliance checking when building Zephyr without the module present, it's recommended for the module to have default definitions for these symbols in its respective Kconfig file under ``modules/`` in the Zephyr main tree.

 In CMake, ``ZEPHYR_<MODULE_NAME>_CMAKE_DIR`` contains the absolute path to the directory containing the :file:`CMakeLists.txt` file that is included into CMake build system.
 This variable's value is empty if the